Dealing with pasture dieback

 - The syndrome is not to be confused with drought or pasture rundown.

-Initially, patches of dieback are roughly circular, ranging from 2–60 m in diameter.
-These areas can grow irregularly, spreading at speeds ranging from slow (cm2/week in the dryer, colder months) to rapid (ha/week in the wetter, warmer months).
-Multiple patches can coalesce to form large, dead areas.
+Initially, patches of dieback are roughly circular, ranging from 2 to 60 metres in diameter.
+These areas can grow irregularly, spreading at speeds ranging from one square centimetre a week in the drier, colder months to a hectare a week in the wetter, warmer months.
+Multiple patches can join to form large, dead areas.

 Image showing yellowing grass, a symptom of pasture dieback.